-Finally, the Prep Area Appraiser will answer the team's questions and explain to the team and the Team Manager(s) the process for getting Raw Scores from the Head Appraiser after the Presentation.
-The Prep Area Appraiser will escort the team to the Launch Area, where they will be introduced to the Timekeeper/Announcer and Weight Placement Appraiser(s) for final preparations and instructions.
+Using the Prep Checklist, the Prep Area Appraiser will verify that all required Challenge elements are present, inspect props for safety, and make sure all presenting team members are wearing required foot coverings.
+The Prep Area Appraiser will answer the team's questions and explain to the team and the Team Manager(s) the process for getting Raw Scores from the Head Appraiser after the Presentation.
+The Prep Area Appraiser will escort the team to the Launch Area, where they will be introduced to the Timekeeper/Announcer and Roller Coaster Testing Appraiser(s) for final preparations and instructions.